WallStreetMojo

 Interest Rate Risk

-What is Interest Rate Risk?
+What Is Interest Rate Risk?

 Interest rate risk is defined as the risk of change in the value of an asset as a result of volatility in interest rates.
 It either renders the security in question non-competitive or increases its value.
 Though the risk is said to arise due to an unexpected move, generally, investors are concerned with downside risk.

 This risk directly affects the fixed-rate security holder.
 Whenever the interest rate rises, the price of the fixed-income bearing security falls and vice-a-versa.
+Interest rate risk is the primary driver of the markets.
+It has a direct impact on fixed-income bearing securities and an indirect impact on share prices.
+It also impacts foreign exchange rates directly.

-Example of Interest Rate Risk
+Interest Rate Risk Explained

 If an investor has invested some amount in a fixed rate, the bond at the prevailing price, which offers him a coupon rate of 5%, and if thereafter interest rises to 6%, then the price of the bond would decline.
 This is because the bond is offering a rate of 5% while the market is offering a rate of return of 6%.
 Hence if the investor wants to sell this bond in the market, the buyer would offer him a lesser amount for the bond as this bond is low-yielding as compared to the market.
-By doing this, the new investor would try to earn the return similar to the market as the invested amount is less.
+By doing this, the new investor would try to earn a return similar to the market as the invested amount is less.

-Impact of Interest Rate Change on Bonds
+Impact Of Interest Rate Change On Bonds

 Interest rate change impacts bonds with different maturities, to a different extent.
 The correlation between interest rate move and a movement in the price gets stronger with the increase in maturity.
 This is so because, in case of a rise in interest rate, the bond with a longer maturity will suffer a lower rate of interest for a longer time as compared to a bond with shorter maturity.
 That’s why investing in bonds with different maturities is used as a hedging technique to combat the interest rate risk.